petl-developers/petl/docs/index.rst

 .. module:: petl

-petl - Extract, Transform and Load (Tables of Data)
+petl - Extract, Transform and Load
 ===================================================

 :mod:`petl` is a general purpose Python package for extracting, transforming